 As a result of a recommendation from ACES, Linfield College seeks to support and extend Linfield’s commitment to environmental, social, and economic sustainability as a part of the 2012-2018 Strategic Plan.
-We are proud to have language of sustianbility incorporated into this important strategic document that will guide the College in completing our mission.
+We are proud to have language of sustainability incorporated into this important strategic document that will guide the college in completing our mission.

 As a signatory of The American College and University Presidents' Climate Commitment (ACUPCC), Linfield College is required to develop an action plan taking the College to carbon neutrality.
 That action plan was submitted by ACES to the ACUPCC in the fall of 2010.

 During spring semester 2009, the Environmental Studies Problem Solving Seminar developed a draft of this action plan as their semester project in ENVS 485.
 ACES used that report as the basis for the College’s Climate Action Plan that has been completed with the help of McKinstry, an environmental engineering firm.
 The report is available on the ACUPCC Reporting.

 Upon signing the American College & University Presidents' Climate Commitment, Linfield College has committed to develop plans leading to a carbon-neutral campus.
 The ACUPCC required Linfield to submit a baseline greenhouse gas emissions report, which can be viewed on the ACUPCC web site.